Consensys/quorum.js/README.md

     containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code (bytecode).
     - `decryptedAccount` : `String` - the public key of the sender's account;
     - `nonce`: `Number`  - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
-    - `privateFrom`: `String`  - (optional) When sending a private transaction, the sending party's base64-encoded public key to use.
+    - `privateFrom`: `String`  - When sending a private transaction, the sending party's base64-encoded public key to use.
 If not present *and* passing `privateFor`, use the default key as configured in the `TransactionManager`.
-    - `privateFor`: `List<String>`  - (optional) When sending a private transaction, an array of the recipients' base64-encoded public keys.
+    - `privateFor`: `List<String>`  - When sending a private transaction, an array of the recipients' base64-encoded public keys.
 2. `Function` - (optional) If you pass a callback the HTTP request is made asynchronous.

 ##### Returns